nvzqz/bu-cs411/docs/User Stories/readme.md

 3. As a user, I only want to listen to the songs that are recently added by me.

 > This story is about filtering out the old songs only keeping the songs added after a given date.

+4. As a user, I want to listen to specific kind of music at specific time, such as light music when it's raining.
+So I want the app to calculate the "mood" of my playlist

+> This story is about categorizing playlists based on the types of songs.